 Alcohol Abuse Therapy

 Alcohol abuse is a behavioral disorder.
-Reaching out for a bottle of wine or feeling compelled to drink to de-stress are behavioral responses to triggers like stress and negative emotions.
+Reaching out for a bottle of wine or feel compelled to drink to de-stress are behavioral responses to triggers like stress and negative emotions.
 Inpatient alcohol treatment centers provide a range of therapy and counseling programs to help a person tweak negative thinking patterns and unlearn destructive behavioral responses.

 These programs help a person: